30 Apr Fostering a dog during lockdown

 Blue Cross aren’t currently looking for new foster carers, but new opportunities are posted through their volunteer portal on their website.

 Other rehoming centres

-Each rehoming centre will have their own needs but are also likely to be busy at this time with the increased interest in becoming a foster carer.
+Each rehoming centre will have their own needs but are also likely to be busy at this time with the increased interest in becoming a foster.
 It’s always worth checking their websites and social media before calling to see if they are accepting applications.

 Things to consider when fostering a dog

 Fostering a dog can be a rewarding experience for both the owner and the dog.
 Animal welfare charities will typically place dogs in foster homes when they aren’t quite suited for kennel life, or if they need to observe them in a family home setting where they are more comfortable and relaxed.

 Fostering a dog is a temporary commitment, so it’s perfect for households that can’t make the long-term commitment to a dog right now.
 However, with that comes the knowledge that you’ll need to give the dog back eventually, albeit to a loving home.